-Not carcinogenic, mutagenic or teratogenic in animal studies (i.e. does not cause cancer or reproductive problems in animal tests).
+Not mutagenic or teratogenic (i.e. does not cause cancer or reproductive problems).

 Does not accumulate in the body.

-Other Species - Birds: Triclopyr has slight to low toxicity.
+Birds - Triclopyr has slight to low toxicity.
 Picloram has low toxicity.

 Invertebrates - toxicity.

-If SWALLOWED: Contact a doctor immediately.
-Wash out mouth with water.
+If Swallowed - Contact a doctor immediately.
 Do not induce vomiting unless instructed by a doctor.
 Never give fluids or induce vomiting if the patient is unconscious or convulsing.

-If on SKIN: Remove contaminated clothing.
-Wash skin thoroughly with soap and water.
+If on Skin - Wash skin thoroughly with soap and water.

-If INHALED: Remove patient to fresh air.
-See a doctor if symptoms persist.
+If Inhaled - Remove patient from contaminated area to fresh air.

 Picloram is more residual than triclopyr.